 Here you can reserve your parking space at the airport.

-Arrival by plane, bus or train*.
+Compare and book flights here*.
 Inverness has its own airport.
 However, there are currently no direct flights from Germany.
 Flights to Scotland Inverness from Germany require a stopover.
 We are with KLM from Munich Traveled to Scotland via Amsterdam.
 Flights are also possible Frankfurt or Berlin with stopover.
+At the airport you can then continue your journey by rental car or public transport.

 Rent a car at the airport:

-You can rent a car at Inverness Airport at Inverness Car Rental *.
+A car can be found at Inverness Airport Inverness Car Rental rent.

 Accommodation :

-Hotels in and around Inverness * You can book here.
+Hotels in and around Inverness * For example, you can book here.
 We have in Kingsmills Hotel* stayed in Inverness.
 We then spent the third night in a B&B in Drumnadrochit.
-Under Bed and Breakfast Inverness Scotland * you can, for example, book bed and breakfasts in and around Inverness.
+Under Bed and Breakfast Inverness Scotland * you can also book bed and breakfasts in and around Inverness.

 Camping in Inverness

 There are several campsites in the Inverness area.
 One such example is Bunchrew Caravan Park Ltd., Bunchrew, Inverness IV3 8TD.
-Everything you need for motorhome trips can be found here.
+Everything you need for motorhome trips here.
 Rent motorhomes you can also here.
-With our Motorhome packing list you'll never forget anything again.
-Or would you prefer to stay overnight roof tent on the car?
+With our Motorhome packing list Plus, you'll never forget anything again.
+Or would you rather stay overnight instead? roof tent on the carinstead?
 The overnight stay in camping tents is also possible.
 Scotland and the Highlands are definitely well suited for motorhome holidays in nature.

 Events